On the construction problem for Hodge numbers: Acknowledgment

 \section{Acknowledgment}

 Thanks to Burt Totaro for drawing my attention to the construction problem and for informing me about the results in \cite{catanese-schneider,chang-lopez}.
 I am grateful to my advisor Daniel Huybrechts for stimulating discussions and to Ciaran Meachan, Dieter Kotschick and Burt Totaro for useful comments.
-Finally, thanks to a referee for spotting a gap in an earlier version of the proof of Theorem \ref{thm:Z_n}.
+I would also like to warmly thank two anonymous referees; this paper benefited significantly from their careful reading and suggestions.
 The author is supported by an IMPRS Scholarship of the Max--Planck--Society.